 Federal Lawsuit Claims New York City Board of Elections Actions Violate National Voter Registration Act

-“The actions taken by the New York City Board of Elections constitute a ‘text book’ violation of the National Voter Registration Act and have resulted in the unlawful purging of eligible voters from the rolls,” said Kristen Clarke, president and executive director of the Lawyers’ Committee.
-“With just days before the election, it’s especially important to make sure every eligible voter can exercise their fundamental right to vote at the ballot box.
-All eligible voters in New York City should be able to cast a ballot that will be counted on Election Day.”
+“The actions taken by the New York City Board of Elections constitute a ‘text book’ violation of the National Voter Registration Act and have resulted in the unlawful purging of voters from the rolls,” said Kristen Clarke, president and executive director of the Lawyers’ Committee.
+“Voting discrimination persists across our country, making clear the need for the Justice Department’s role in these cases.
+Our democracy works when every eligible voter can exercise their fundamental right to vote at the ballot box.”

 Plaintiffs in the suit include voters affected by New York City Board of Election’s actions and Common Cause/New York.